gbanfalvi/omnichord-player/README.md

 Builds the whole thing into `./dev`.

 ## Codebase Structure
 Nothing very good lol I'm not a web developer.

+- `/controllers` - Has key classes that do some form of computation away from the UI layer.
+- `/models` - Key app data structures.
+- `/view-models` - Contain business logic and/or state that's between the views and controllers.
+- `/views` - The (p)react app itself.
+    - `/App.tsx` - Root component for the application.
+- `/index.html` - Main app entrypoint.
+- `/index.tsx` - Renders the app component.

 ## Project Checklist